GeekfulThinkingLLC/MissionaryBox/README.md

 wireframe and images needed for site

 #TODO
-- Fix tax_category_ids in admin dashboard undefined method
+X Fix tax_category_ids in admin dashboard undefined method
 - Fix footer space at bottom of page
-- Fix mobile right scrolling, seems the image banner has too much width
-- Figure out how to link user session controller to be pushed up to heroku
+- Fix mobile right scrolling, seems the image banner has too much width X Figure out how to link user session controller to be pushed up to heroku